thecodeofdaniel/thecodeofdaniel.github.io/README.md

             publish_dir: ./public
   ```

+### Other Requirements

 - Make sure base URL follows the one on github in `hugo.toml`

 - Change version of golang to go from `x.x.x` to `x.x`

+- Change workflow permissions (Settings > Actions > General > Workflow Permissions)
-- Change workflow permissions to `Read and write permissions` and check `Allow GitHub Actions to create and approve pull requests`
+  - Select `Read and write permissions`
+  - Check `Allow GitHub Actions to create and approve pull requests`

+- Change branches (Settings > Pages > Build and deployment)
+  - Select `Deploy from branch`
+  - Select the `main` branch
-- Turn off then on `Deploy from branch`.
-It WILL FAIL the first time.
+    - It WILL FAIL the first time.
 However, this will create a branch named `gh-pages`
   - Switch from `main` to `gh-pages` branch (It should be successful)